hvisage/geonodes-ubuntu-ansible/ansible/README.md

 - ansible-playbook  -i inventory/hvvagrant.inv playbooks/geosafe.yml -vvvv

+The __<user>__ above is the "default" user that was created at the installation of the destination server.
+The advice is to use a `ubuntu` or `debian` user, as the rest of the playbooks will remove those two users.

 ### Still to do ###

 - the user needs to have his/her pub keys installed/setup for the auto ssh logins the 2nd stage